 Elegance, style and balance.
-When looking at a well designed piece, whether it is a logo, a website or a painting, we are absorbed by the colours.
+When looking at a well-designed piece, whether it is a logo, a website or a painting, it is all about the colours.
 In designing, picking colours for a piece is not necessarily just about what the designer thinks looks good.
-Countless amounts of research have shown that people can be affected with exposure to colours, whether its a behavioural or emotional.
-It takes around 90 seconds for an individual to make a subconscious judgement on an item or person, and 60-80% of the judgement is made up by the colours the subject is perceiving.
+Countless amounts of research have shown that people are affected by exposure to colours.
+Whether it’s behavioural or emotional.
+It takes around 90 seconds for an individual to make a subconscious judgement on an item or person.
+60-80% of the judgement is made up of colours perceived.
+This is the Importance of Colour Harmony.

 To really understand colour harmony, you need to look at the basics of colour theory.
 I remember back in High School when I took Art GCSE we looked at certain colour properties especially the colour wheel and saturation.
 Anyone who has had art classes or studied design already know the principles behind colour properties and in particular, the colour wheel.

-This colour wheel shows shades pastels, midtones and brights as well as the pragmatic order of colour.
-It can easily be split into different colour schematics from simple monotone, warm and cold and complementary.
+This colour wheel shows shades of pastels, midtones and brights as well as the pragmatic order of colour.
+It is split into different colour schematics.
+From simple monotone, warm and cold, and complimentary.

-It’s easier to separate the colours into temperature and saturation to describe their psychological effects so here are some of the emotions portrayed:
+It’s easier to separate the colours into temperature and saturation.
+This is to describe their psychological effects so here are some of the emotions portrayed:

-Hot – Aggressive and attention grabbing.
-Normally seen on news based websites, check out BBC, CNN, Reuters etc. They all lean towards warmer colours, whether it is is their logos or web design.
+Hot – Aggressive and attention-grabbing.
+Normally seen on news-based websites, check out BBC, CNN, Reuters etc. They all lean towards warmer colours, whether it is their logos or web design.

 Warm – Softer reds, oranges and yellows are more welcoming to us.
 Warmer tones are associated with inviting and welcoming designs, usually accent colours in waiting areas.